ksu-cs-textbooks/cs-zero/content/00-introduction/06-cis115-syllabus/_index.md

 ## Subject to Change

 The details in this syllabus are not set in stone.
 Due to the flexible nature of this class, adjustments may need to be made as the semester progresses, though they will be kept to a minimum.
 If any changes occur, the changes will be posted on the K-State Canvas page for this course and emailed to all students.

+## Copyright Notification
+Copyright 2022 (Joshua L. Weese) as to this syllabus and all lectures.
+During this course students are prohibited from selling notes to or being paid for taking notes by any person or commercial firm without the express written permission of the professor teaching this course.
+In addition, students in this class are not authorized to provide class notes or other class-related materials to any other person or entity, other than sharing them directly with another student taking the class for purposes of studying, without prior written permission from the professor teaching this course.